Symbolic dynamics for the piecewise rotations: Case of the bijective symmetric maps: Proof of Theorem

 $\bullet$ Now we study the map $\hat{T}$ restricted to $\mathfrak{C}_1$, see Figure \ref{octa-ret}.
-There is a partition of the space in six subsets denoted $E,F,G,H,I,J$.
-The dynamics is closed to the one studied by Schwartz in \cite{Schwartz.10}, Sections 6 and 7.
-The symbolic dynamics of this map is thus ruled by a substitutive scheme denoted $\sigma_{8,1}$.
-We make a short description of this dynamics, we refer to \cite{Schwartz.10} for the details and to Figure \ref{fig:split:8}: All the periodic cells are regular octagons of different sizes: First of all, the easiest periodic words are $F^\omega,E^\omega,G^\omega, H^\omega$.
-Their cells are regular octagons inscribed in the polygons $E,F,G,H$ as seen on the figure.
-Then there is a periodic orbit of period $E^2JIH^2FGF$.
-On the figure it corresponds the nine regular octagons closed to the biggest ones.
-The next level is made of three different orbits made by octagons of the same size: $E^2FG^2J, FH^2IG^2,E^5FGEH^5JI$.
+Applying Lemma \ref{leminducsub} and the results of Schwartz, the symbolic dynamics of this map is thus ruled by a substitutive scheme denoted $\sigma_{8,1}$.
+We make a short description of this dynamics, we refer to \cite{Schwartz.10} for the details and to Figure \ref{fig:split:8}: All the periodic cells are regular octagons of different sizes: First of all, the easiest periodic words are $E^\omega,F^\omega,G^\omega$ and $H^\omega$.
+Their cells are regular octagons inscribed in the polygons $E,F,G$ and $H$ as seen on the figure.
+Then, there is a periodic orbit of period $E^2JIH^2FGF$.
+In Figure \ref{fig:split:8}, it corresponds the nine regular octagons closed to the biggest ones.
+The next level is made of three different orbits made by octagons of the same size: $E^2FG^2J, FH^2IG^2$ and $E^5FGEH^5JI$.

 Finally the language of the dynamics restricted to this invariant set is given by the images of these words by $\sigma_{8,1}$.
 We obtain a substitutive language made by periodic words of the form $z^\omega, z\in Z_1$ with